 Layer Stroke & Coat® colors when applying or use in combination with other glazes, such as Foundations®, Jungle Gems™, Elements™ & Elements™ Chunkies, Designer Liner, Stoneware, or Cobblestones to create unique looks.
 When used in a majolica technique, Stroke & Coat® will not move or blend with surrounding colors.

 The Stroke & Coat® red hues are the best on the market.
-SC-73 Candy Apple Red, SC-74 Hot Tamale, and SC-82 Tuscan Red are easy to use and fire red every time with no special application or extra attention during firing.
+SC-73 Candy Apple Red, SC-74 Hot Tamale, and SC-87 Ruby Slippers are easy to use and fire red every time with no special application or extra attention during firing.
 Great for kids and students, and perfect for the potter looking for red coloring up to cone 10.

 Lighter colors can be used over dark colors, remaining bright and opaque, and will not blend with the colors underneath.

 Apply Stroke & Coat glazes directly on wet or leatherhard clay, allow to dry, and fire to cone 04.
 Colors remain glossy and vibrant and save you time by removing the bisque fire step!
 As an alternative, you could also use Stroke & Coat® in a wash technique, add a coat of clear glaze and fire to cone 04.
-For application on clay, we recommend leaving an area unglazed, such as the back or bottom of the ware, to allow for out-gassing of water and organic materials during the firing process.
+For application on clay, limit glaze coverage to 2 coats including any design work.
+We recommend leaving an area unglazed, such as the back or bottom of the ware, to allow for out-gassing of water and organic materials during the firing process.

 Stroke & Coat® will fire glossy without addition of a clear glaze.
 Clear glaze can be added if additional glossiness is desired or Stroke & Coats® glazes have not been applied in a consistent, overall coverage onto unglazed ware.